yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Section 3 - Introduction to Objective-C (100 points)
 --

 In this section, you will be introduced to Object Oriented Programming and collection-types in Objective C through the implementation of graph algorithms.
 As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you will not have to waste time in the coming weeks.
+You are free to modify any skeleton files provided unless otherwise stated.
+Obviously, protocols must *not* be altered.

 ### Collections in Objective C